 The solution to this is third-party testing.

-Companies send samples of their products off to a lab where they’re tested for CBD potency and potentially dangerous substances.
+Companies send samples of their products off to a lab where its tested for CBD potency and contamination.

-These labs provide an official certificate showing the cannabinoid profiles, and presence or absence of any contaminants according to their own tests.
-Third-party labs hold the CBD supplier accountable to its claims and reduce the risk of the customer.
+Third-party labs hold the CBD supplier accountable for its claims and reduce the risk of the customer.
 It’s easier to believe the results of a lab that holds no stake in the sale of the product than the CBD company itself.

 Imagine a company found contaminants in their oils — it’s not likely they’re going to volunteer this information to their customers.
 Although most companies test their own products for quality control, the ethical ones seek a stamp of approval from a third-party lab.